Beirut’s Hamra District offers many choices for good food at reasonable prices

 Even though I’d just finished lunch, I ducked into the Häagen-Dazs for ice cream, and then sat outside to people-watch, listening to the waves lap against the yachts.

 I had booked a room at La Maison de Hamra for my stay in Beirut.
 The location (right on Rue Hamra at the corner of Rue Omar Bin Abdul Aziz) can’t be beaten.
 Each unit has a kitchenette and free WiFi.

 It has everything a Western tourist could want, from contemporary decor to a hand-held shower.
 The bath towels were plush, as was the terry cloth robe.
 The flat-screen television made up for the fact that the balcony wasn’t wide enough to stand on and overlooked a narrow alley.

-The United States Department of State does have a current warning about travel to Lebanon.
+The United States Department of State has a level 3 warning about travel to Lebanon.
 That said, I was there in early February and had absolutely no cause for worry.
 The occasional uniformed soldier (complete with body armor and assault weapon) was the only reminder of the safety and security conditions referenced.